 Covid-19 sparked a recession of epic proportions that shows little chance of waning as all four nations of the UK impose strict lockdown rules once more.
 The stress of losing our jobs is even overriding health fears: a recent poll revealed that financial worries are affecting 68% of us compared with 50% who are concerned about becoming ill.
-Perhaps you’re a recent graduate or between jobs; maybe you were already out of work or you got made redundant due to the crisis.
+Perhaps you’re a recent graduate or between jobs; maybe you were already out of work or made redundant due to the crisis.
 Whatever the reason, if you’re unemployed here’s all the information you need regarding rights and support through a tricky time.

 Unemployment: the hard facts